nevertrollsh/rlswordigo/README.md

 Baubles are accessories that grant you various passive abilities/traits.

 # [Abilities](Ability.md)
-Abilities are unique powers which grant unique buffs or skills Abilities can be bought and configured in the secret house in cairnwood.
+Abilities are unique powers which grant unique buffs/skills.